bobthemighty/codefiend-site/content/deploying-lambda-with-esbuild-and-terraform.md

 We attach a _target_ to our rule.
 This tells EventBridge "whenever the rule say-hello-every-minute fires, invoke this lambda function".

-Lastly, of course, we need to grant permission for EventBridge to call our function because _Eventbridge is forbidden to invoke our function by defaut_
+Lastly, of course, we need to grant permission for EventBridge to call our function because _Eventbridge is forbidden to invoke our function by default._

 ```
 resource "aws_lambda_permission" "allow_cloudwatch" {